CannerCMS/docs.canner.io/docs/guides-deploy-to-canner.md

 ---
-id: guides-deploy-to-Canner
+id: guides-deploy-to-canner
 title: Deploy to Canner
-sidebar_label: Deploy to Canner
+sidebar_label: Overview
 ---

 ## Introduction

-> Note: The current dataSources in `canner.clous.js
+> Note: The current dataSources in `canner.cloud.js` will change in the near future.

 Building a CMS on Canner only need two main files [canner.schema.js](guides-setup#initial-your-schema) and [canner.cloud.js](cli-canner-cloud-js), and then you can publish your CMS on Canner with the simple command.